top of page

 Suicide is real...

 I decided enough was enough.
-I wanted to help people in Orkney who were struggling a I did and also get back into my work.
+I wanted to help people in Orkney who were struggling as I did and get back into my work.

 5 years later and I'm feeling a lot better...